“How other future worlds will ripen to God I do not know, but for us art is the way.”

 © Melissa Strickler, Christ of the Frontier, 2021, Mixed media on wood, 24 x 30 inches

-ArtSpirit is the arts initiative of the Episcopal Church in Wyoming, under which all our artistic activities fall.
-We deeply value artistic creativity in its many mediums as a force for transformation, toward healing our world and creatively fostering peace, harmony, wholeness and health in all its forms, both with each other and with the earth.
+ArtSpirit is the arts initiative of the Episcopal Church in Wyoming, under which all our artistic activities fall. is the arts initiative of the Episcopal Church in Wyoming.
 Through ArtSpirit we are committed to exploring and nurturing the relationship between spirituality and the arts, believing creativity profoundly expresses and illustrates the nature of our Creator.
 We believe that the arts are wellsprings of the spiritual journey, and we proactively employ the creative arts (visual art, music, dance, drama, film, literature and poetry) to enhance our experience and understanding of both the Transcendent and of each other.

 Through ArtSpirit we develop, curate, coordinate and host artistic initiatives to stimulate discussion, dialogue and education, as well as spiritual exploration - such as exhibitions, festivals, concerts, screenings, readings, dances and numerous associated art events including symposiums, forums and talks.